How To Add A Link Section To WordPress

 (Plugins Menu – Add New)

-Select the Install Plugins > Search tab, then type in “link manager” into the search field and hit Enter
+Click on the Install Plugins > Search tab, then type ”link manager” into the search field and hit Enter

-After activating the plugin, WordPress will display a ‘Links’ section in the navigation menu area …
+After activating the plugin, a ‘Links’ item will show up on the navigation menu screen …

 WordPress links menu

-We recommend setting up link categories first before adding links.
-This way, you can assign any new links to a link category you have already created.
+We recommend setting up link categories first before you start adding links.
+This way, you can assign new links to the link category you have already created.

 Link Categories

-To create a new link category, click on Links > Link Categories in your WP dashboard menu …
+To create a new link category, go to the main dashboard navigation menu and select Links > Link Categories

-• Name: Whatever you type here is the link category name that will display on your site.
+• Name: Whatever you type here displays as the link category name.

-• Slug: The slug is the search-engine friendly URL bit of the link category.
-Use lowercase letters only and do not include spaces (use hyphens to separate words).
+• Slug: The slug is the web address part of the link category name.
+Use only lowercase letters without spaces (use hyphens to separate words).

 (Link Categories)